cabforum/code-signing/docs/CSBR.md

 # 1. INTRODUCTION
 [EDITOR: Following the decision of the Code Signing Working Group, we will attempt to import the references of dependent documents (TLS Baseline Requirements, NetSec, EV Guidelines) into the CSBRs.
 Editorial comments that need to be addressed will be denoted with a "EDITOR:" label.
 We will first aim to import the TLS BRs]

+[EDITOR: We must also clarify the term "Network Security Guidelines" and point to the correct title]

 ## 1.1 Overview

 The Baseline Requirements for the Issuance and Management of Publicly-Trusted CodeSigning Certificates describe a subset of the requirements that a Certification Authority must meet to issue Code Signing Certificates.